The name cryptocurrency (digital money) no longer holds a nameless identity today.

 Moreover, you don’t have to pay additional fees or commissions during crypto transfer.
 The omission of such hassles makes crypto transfer quite an easy and simplified procedure for users.
 In other words, the users hold the transfer autonomy.

 Understand that transacting crypto to a recipient account follows a decentralized networking system heavily encrypted.
-This explains why cryptocurrency transfer is secure due to encryption as well as peer-to-peer networking structure that circumvents the possibility of involving a middleman.
+This explains why cryptocurrency transfer is secure due to encryption as well as a peer-to-peer networking structure that circumvents the possibility of involving a middleman.

 More often than not, such transactions are quite anonymous which means, hackers are prevented from spying on your crypto activity.
-They can’t access your confidential details related to crypto account history.
+They can’t access your confidential details related to your crypto account history.
 None but you are authorized to view the transactions done recently.